-The orchestra consists of about 140 musicians who are students from all faculties, music students, alumni and hobby musicians.
-These musicians play in various constellations in various projects throughout the academic year.
-It focuses mainly on works from the mid to late Romantic period; additional chamber music projects with a baroque and modern repertoire are offered.
-We set great store on sectional rehearsals for strings, woodwind and brass, thus ensuring the constant musical growth of the orchestra.
+The philharmonic orchestra consists of about 120 musicians who are students from all faculties, music students, alumni and hobby musicians.
+These musicians alternate and play in various projects across the academic year.
+The orchestra plays mainly works from the Romantic period and additional chamber music projects with a baroque and modern repertoire are also offered.
+We especially emphasize on sectional rehearsals for strings, woodwinds and brass and ensure the constant musical growth of the orchestra.

 Rehearsals: Monday 7.30 – 10 p.m.